 At midnight, it happened.
 I’d lost Gail last year, not this year.
 I can’t tell you how awful that felt.
 The passage of time was taking her away from me even more than that bloody liver disease had.

 I stayed the night as I had to having had a drink but I probably should have left.
 I was stone-cold sober by then and I was faced with a miserable drive back to London on New Years Day.
-I felt awful for my Son and his friends.
-I had completely misjudged the situation.
+I can not only remember that drive and journey – I can feel it!
+It’s like iced water in my veins.
+I felt awful for my Son and his friends whose kindness couldn’t be faulted, but I had completely misjudged the situation.